 Skin health is essential as well.
 Exfoliate frequently.
 Microdermabrasion and chemical peels help keep skin appearing fresh and healthy.
 Eat healthy with portions of fruits and vegetables containing natural antioxidants.

-Regularly check skin for changes.
+Regularly check the skin for changes.
 Moles or defects of the skin that change or grow or wounds that do not heal are particularly worrisome.
 One should perform a thorough skin exam monthly and have a trained professional perform an exam yearly.

-- Asymmetry: an irregular shaped mole.
+- Asymmetry: an irregularly shaped mole.